Reese Witherspoon: ‘So Often I’m The Only Woman In A Room Full Of Men’

 “It explores so many aspects that are relatable to the lives of women; it wasn’t about them being good or bad — they showed every spectrum and every color of women’s lives.”

 Reese Witherspoon is no stranger to trying to fight back against the male-dominated film industry.
-The actress has previously opened up that she has often been “the only woman on set” in her 25-year career.
+The actress has previously opened up that she has often been “the only woman on set” in her 25 year career.

-#reesewitherspoon 'Three ladies and a photobomb???????????? #DakotaJohnson #missemward #Oscars #VanityFair" pic.twitter.com/R7oxfgDBPS
+#reesewitherspoon 'Three ladies and a photobomb ???????????? #DakotaJohnson #missemward #Oscars #VanityFair" pic.twitter.com/R7oxfgDBPS

-—????
-FiftyShadesOR???? (@NikkiG26) February 28, 2017
+— ????
+FiftyShadesOR ???? (@NikkiG26) February 28, 2017

-Reese Witherspoon described the phenomenon when a woman finds herself surrounded by only men in her workplace as Smurfette syndrome.
+Reese Witherspoon described the phenomenon when a woman finds herself surrounded by only men in her workplace as Smurfette Syndrome.

 If Reese Witherspoon was ever surrounded by only women, then it was clearly on her trip in New Zealand, according to Stuff.
 The actress joined Oprah Winfrey and Mindy Kaling to fly a helicopter over New Zealand’s Lake Hawea.

 Exploring the beautiful scenery, Reese Witherspoon and her two celebrity pals shared their helicopter ride on social media.
-The actresses were spending time in New Zealand while shooting the Disney film A Wrinkle in Time.
+The actresses were spending time in New Zealand while shooting the Disney film A Wrinkle In Time.

 But shooting for the film and enjoying the breathtaking helicopter flight weren’t the only things that kept Reese Witherspoon busy in New Zealand.
 The actress apparently found a new boyfriend in the country, proven by her Instagram snap showing herself and a handsome horse.
 The actress wrote in the caption, “my new bf.”